miloszsobiczewski/MovieRestApi/MovieRestApi/README.md

 ID of the movie, position in rank and total number of comments (in the specified date range).
 * Movies with the same number of comments have the same position in the ranking.
-* require specific data range for which statistic is calculated
+* require specific data range for which statistic is calculated in format __dd.mm.yyyy__

 Example
 ```buildoutcfg